sipgate-io/sipgateio-sendsms-python/README.md

 #### Send SMS with sender number

-A sender number can be configured via the Web Interface.

-Proceed as follows:
+By default 'sipgate' will be used as sender.
+It is only possible to change the sender to a mobile phone number, by verifying the ownership of it.
+In order to accomplish this, proceed as follows:

 1. Log into your [sipgate account](https://app.sipgate.com/connections/sms)
 2. Use the sidebar to navigate to the **Connections** (_Anschlüsse_) tab
 3. Click **SMS** (if this option is not displayed you might need to book the **Web SMS** feature from the Feature Store)
 4. Click the gear icon on the right side of the **Caller ID** box and enter the desired sender number.

 ### Web SMS Extensions